 The legal basis for holding personal data from EU clients may become a problem.
-The EU will have to decide whether the UK’s data protection rules are “adequate” to allow unrestricted data transfer.
-This process can take a while and may not be completed before transition expires.
-Businesses need to continue to apply GDPR standards and also consider the ICO guidance on how to keep data flowing from the EU to the UK.
+The EU is currently considering whether the UK’s data protection rules are “adequate” to allow unrestricted data transfer.
+The EU should make a decision on data adequacy within 4 to 6 months.
+In the meantime businesses need to continue to apply GDPR standards and also consider the ICO guidance on how to keep data flowing from the EU to the UK.

-Other issues that may be relevant for digital service providers are Geoblocking, Roaming, Broadcasting, Information security, Intellectual Property and eu-Domain names.
+In addition to above other issues that may be relevant for digital service providers are Geoblocking, Broadcasting, Information security, Intellectual Property and eu-Domain names.